mcwhittemore/node-hooks/readme.md

 ## Commands

-### hooks install
+### hooks init

-Installs hooks into the current working directory, seeding the required hooks.json and package.json files if needed.
+Inits hooks into the current working directory, seeding the required hooks.json and package.json files if needed.

 It will also add node-hooks to the projects project.json devDependencies and node_modules folder so that all developers on the project will use the same hooks even if they don't have node-hooks installed locally.